-- A. The total 240-Volt AC electric power generating capacity or power output and - B. The electric current or power output capacity of each individual 240-Volt AC outlet.
+- A. The total 240-Volt AC or 12-Volt DC electric power generating capacity or power output and - B. The electric current or power output capacity of each individual 240-Volt AC outlet.

 The generator's total power output measured in Watts is listed in the Specifications.
 Two 240-Volt AC power outputs are specified for the generator, namely the running power and the starting power.
+The 12-Volt DC power output is also specified.

-DO NOT overload the generator's 240-Volt AC or 12-Volt DC circuits beyond their rated capacities.
+Do not overload the generator's 240-Volt AC or 12-Volt DC circuits beyond their rated capacities.
 This can result in damage to the generator or to the connected devices.

-The generator should not be run completely unloaded for extended periods otherwise the engine may be damaged.
+The generator should not be run completely

+unloaded for extended periods otherwise the engine may be damaged.
 It is recommended that the generator should always be operated with at least one-third of its rated 240-Volt AC power output.